penrose/penrose/tutorial/tutorial-p3.md

 The style file is a bit more involved, therefore we provide a very detailed step through of the code. __Again, feel free to [skip to the example](https://github.com/penrose/penrose/blob/docs-edit/tutorial/tutorial-p3.md#page_facing_up-domain) if you feel confident reading and comprehending the code by yourself__.

+On the very top of the file, you see this block of code.
 ```typescript
 const {
   scalar vectorSpaceSize = 350.0